Christoph33one/post-plan-travel/README.md

 ![](src/assets/readme-images/scroll%20to%20top%20button.png)

 By incorporating these custom components, I can enhance the visual appeal, user experience, and functionality of the website, ultimately improving engagement and user satisfaction.

 ---

+# Hooks

+### User Redirect
+The useRedirect hook plays a crucial role in the site's security by preventing unauthorized users from accessing restricted areas of the website.
+It achieves this by performing a redirect based on the user's authentication status.
+When an unauthorized user attempts to access a protected endpoint directly through a URL, the hook intercepts the request and checks the user's authentication status.
+If the user is not logged in, the hook redirects them to the homepage, preventing unauthorized access to the restricted content.

+By combining the useRedirect hook with manual endpoint handling and URL-based redirection, the site ensures that only authorized users can access restricted areas, enhancing security and improving the overall user experience.

+### Use Click Out Side Toggle
+This hook is responsible for implementing a dropdown toggle effect in the website's navigation bar.
+It allows the dropdown menu to expand or collapse when clicking outside of the menu area.
+This also enhances the user experience by providing an intuitive dropdown menu behavior.

+---